Oral traditions have long served as vehicles of education in Muslim societies, tracing their origins back to the revelation of Quran itself.

 the power of poetry and music to bring faith, knowledge, devotion and worship into ecstatic harmony.
 An exemplar of such melodic expressions is the devotional literature of

 the Ismaili Muslim community.

+Most of the ginans were initially recorded using the Khojki script which is now at the brink of extinction as well.
 The purpose of GIST is to make gināns available to researchers and community in order to facilitate much-needed bibliographic and scholarly attention to this hidden corpus of ethnocultural knowledge.
 GIST is part of a research study being led by Karim Tharani, Information Technology Librarian at the University of Saskatchewan Library, in consultation with Dr. Ali Asani, Professor of Indo-Muslim and Islamic Religion and Cultures, Harvard University.